How to fill an empty points with dotted lines in .NET MAUI Cartesian Charts?

 </chart:SfCartesianChart>

-Step 2: Data1 and Data2 are point collection of stacking area series.
-Based on that two collection, create a items source for LineSeries.
+Step 2: Data1 and Data2 are point collections of the stacking area series.
+Based on those two collections, create an items source for LineSeries.

 C#